 Some of us already have a tried and true curriculum that we love, but also have a compulsive need to try new things. raises hand (Don’t deny it if this is you, too.)

-If you are able to, avoid buying new curriculum during a financially-trying season.
+If you are able to, avoid buying new curricula during a financially-trying season.
 I know it’s hard… But it is also the least opportune moment to find out you have wasted money on a curriculum that your family hates.
 (Can you tell this is the voice of experience?
 Repeated experience… Why does no one stop me?!)

 If you must spend the money, the comfort in purchasing a well-loved curriculum is that you know it and your family can work with it.
 At least until you have the funds to pursue your homeschooling addiction…